Contact our Enrollment Service Center

 NOTE: It's recommended that all service members check with their local ESO for the latest status of their branch's Military Tuition Assistance.

 Champlain offers many programs that are relevant to members of the Armed Forces.
 Some fields to consider are computer forensics, criminal justice, communication and media, or business.
-Our faculty and staff are ready and willing to help you succeed, and are appreciative of the service and perspective our service members and veterans give to the classroom.
+Our faculty and staff are ready and willing to help you succeed and are appreciative of the service you've given and the perspective you bring to the classroom.

 Perry Hall, Room 222